-- Workflow is one part of a good system.
+Workflow is one part of an effective system.
 Good structure is the other part.

-- Eliminating unnecessary thinking time leaves more time for what really matters.
+Eliminating unnecessary thinking time leaves more time for what matters.

 This is not a grand unified theory of financial modelling.

-My aim is to share the components of a modelling system that I've found useful and that I've seen others benefit from.
+I aim to share the components of a modelling system that I've found helpful and seen others benefit from.

-There are many modellers who would tell you to do the exact opposite of many of the things I'm recommending in this book.
+Many modellers would tell you to do the exact opposite of many of the things I recommend in this book.
 And that's OK.
 There are lots of ways to create a good system.

-My hope is that you'll come up with ways to improve the system.
+I hope you'll come up with ways to improve the system.

-When you do, I'd love to share them at the book's website - https://www.financialmodellinghandbook.org
+When you do, I'd love you to share them at the book's website -

 Sign in or become a Financial Modelling Handbook member to join the conversation.